 EMDR - Google shows an impressive 80% success rate according to studies however this number is questioned by it's own community (see below).
 Further research shows the more "accepted" numbers are 70% - 100%, so take that as you will.

-Hypnotherapy - Unfortunately hypnosis has no such study based on PTSD because it is still viewed as a "pseudo-science" and therefore not worth researching and looking into I guess.
-That said, I did pull some numbers and most are in the 90 percentile for hypnotherapy in general.
+Hypnotherapy - Unfortunately hypnosis has no such study based on PTSD because it is still viewed as a "pseudo-science" and therefore apparently "not worth researching" and looking into I guess.
+The AMA (American Medical Association) hasn't conducted a study on hypnosis since 1985.
+That said, I did manage to pull some numbers and most are in the 90 percentile for hypnotherapy in general.
 Again, take it as you will.

 Zen Level - I'm going to say 98.5% - Yes, that's right I have a 98.5% success rate for removing and eliminating the symptoms associated with trauma/abuse and PTSD.
-I would say about 1.5 percent hold on to one or more significantly reduced versions of symptoms.
-However, with ongoing personal use of hypnotic techniques these are eventually removed.
+I would say about 1.5 percent hold on to one or more significantly reduced versions of symptoms for personal reasons.
+However, with ongoing self-use of hypnotic techniques these are eventually released.
 How is it so high?
 Because I work with models, techniques, processes and understandings that are not accepted and taught in the "mental health" communities.
-Again, take it as you will as ALL of these numbers are yet to be agreed upon as fact.
+Again, take it as you will as every single one of these numbers have yet to be agreed upon as fact.
 Welcome to the mental health crisis!